Early Life and Education

 Philanthropy

-Robbins is actively involved in philanthropy, especially in education.
+Beyond his professional achievements, Robbins is actively involved in philanthropic efforts.
 He serves as chairman of the board for KIPP New York and Relay Graduate School of Education.
-He is also a board member of The Robin Hood Foundation and Teach For America (New York).
-Through the Robbins Family Foundation, he supports education reform.
+He is also a board member of The Robin Hood Foundation, where he chairs the education committee, and Teach For America (New York).
+Through the Robbins Family Foundation, he supports education reform initiatives.
+Robbins' commitment to education and philanthropy has left a lasting impact on the communities he serves.